table of content

 What are you trying to achieve with your social media advertising campaign?

-• Specific: Drill down to the most precise level possible.
-This will help you make sure your goals for the ad campaign are also…
+• Specific: Break your goals down to the most detailed level possible.
+This precision ensures your campaign objectives are targeted and meaningful.

 2. Fuzzy Budgets